Orcomp/Blog/docs/why_ditto.md

 - Blogs are designed as a diary and are inherntly unstructured
 - Good posts often get burried over time (They encourage users to blog often and tend to generate a lot of "noise".)
 - I don't intend to write a lot, but what I do write, I want to be able to find quickly.
-(For some reason I always feel like I am fitting with blogs in order to get to the information I want.)
+(For some reason I always feel like I am fighting with blogs in order to get to the information I want.)

 I am more inerested in a system that will make it easy for me to catalogue my thoughts and allow me to update and refine the content over time.